-Now you know what to expect from your English Literature poetry assessment, and how to plan and write a comparative essay, but what about the terminology required to make a strong argument and emphasise your points to the pleasure of your examiner?
+Now you know what to expect from your English Literature poetry assessment, and how to revise poetry, to plan and write a comparative poetry essay, but what about the terminology required to make a strong argument and emphasise your points to the pleasure of your examiner?

 While it is great to have good ideas, you must also demonstrate your knowledge of poetry terms used for analysis.

 Poetry Terminology for GCSE vs Poetry Terminology for A Level